Categories

 Earthrise from Apollo 8.
 December 24, 2017

 The first “earthrise” ever seen directly by humans.
-It is photographed by astronauts on board Apollo 8 on December 24, 1968.
+It was photographed by astronauts on board Apollo 8 on December 24, 1968.
 On December 24, 1968, the crew of Apollo 8, the first manned mission to the Moon and the second manned spaceflight mission in the United States Apollo space program, took this photo, later dubbed “Earthrise”.
 During a broadcast that night, pilot Jim Lovell said: “The vast loneliness is awe-inspiring and it makes you realize just what you have back there on Earth.”
 This is a cropped image.
 You can see the full-size image on NASA.gov.
 AS08-14-2383 (24 Dec.
 1968) – The rising Earth is about five degrees above the lunar horizon in this telephoto view taken from the Apollo 8 spacecraft near 110 degrees east longitude.
 The horizon, about 570 kilometers (350 statute miles) from the spacecraft, is near the eastern limb of the moon as viewed from Earth.
 The width of the view at the horizon is about 150 kilometers (95 statute miles).
 On Earth 240,000 statute miles away the sunset terminator crosses Africa.
 The crew took the photo around 10:40 a.m.
 Houston time on the morning of December 24 and that would make it 15:40 GMT on the same day.
 The South Pole is in the white area near the left end of the terminator.
 North and South America are under the clouds.
 Camera Tilt Mode: High Oblique.
 Direction: West.
 Sun Angle: Near SSP Original Film Magazine was labeled B. Camera Data: 70mm Hasselblad.
 F-Stop: F-5.6;Shutter Speed 1/250; Lens: 250mm.
 Film Type: Kodak SO-368 Color ASA 64.

 Sources